jinghuazhao/Mixed-Models/README.md

 3. **[GxE](GxE)**.
 An analysis utilises both frequentist and Bayesian approaches to the study of GxE interaction.

-These aspects are generic and have implications in assessing SNP-trait association as well as prediction, given more variants are identified which traditionally relate to polygenic risk score and Mendelian randomisation analysis.
+These aspects are generic and have implications in assessing SNP-trait association as well as prediction, given increasing number of variants are identified and between-popuation variation is observed.
+These variants traditionally relate to polygenic risk score and Mendelian randomisation analysis.